 “And you’d better have that 50 bucks in your wallet,” I add, “because I want to pick up a couple of CDs on the way home.”
-(Fighting words these, a reference to my father’s promise a decade earlier that he’d pay up $50 when I beat him over three sets).
+(Fighting words these, a reference to my father’s promise a decade earlier that he’d get $50 when I beat him over three sets).

 The second set starts like the first.
 I pounce on a short ball of his, thump a heavily topspun approach to his backhand and rush to the net.
 His flat backhand down the line is his best shot and, really, I know it’s coming but I can’t cover it completely because, if I do, he’ll whip it back across court.
 So here I am thinking about all this and trying to second-guess him, only he scorches that ball past me down the line which is demoralising enough on its own without him intoning that the ball has gone by me “like a tracer bullet”.

 I win the second set 6–0.
 Hold on, let’s hear that again.
 I destroy him, I smash him, I school him, I take him out the back and whip him like I’m his daddy six games to love.
 To none.
-To zero.
-To naught.
+Zero.
+Naught.
 What a beating.
 What a slaughter.
 A donkey-licking (to use a favourite phrase of his).

 “Don’t ask stupid rhetorical questions,” I say.
 “You know bloody well what the score was.”